baotianyoutai/portfolio/README.md

 - [AI Process]
 We developed a RAG system (indexing, retrieving, and generation) using the following steps:

-1.began by chunking the PDF document.
+1.began by chunking the PDF document.<br>
-2.created a searchable document from the chunks.
+2.created a searchable document from the chunks.<br>
-3.implemented the RAG system using Langchain and Chroma DB.
+3.implemented the RAG system using Langchain and Chroma DB.<br>
-4.deployed the system on Cloud Run with a Streamlit interface.
+4.deployed the system on Cloud Run with a Streamlit interface.<br>
-5.To enhance usability, especially for users, we integrated the following feature:
+5.To enhance usability, especially for users, we integrated the following feature:<br>

 The Streamlit interface displays the specific sections of the original PDF document from which retrieved information originates, using metadata from the document chunks.
 This helps users easily verify the source of the information.
 - [Technical Skills] Cloud Run, GCS, Streamlit, RAG, langchain, ChromaDB,